CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 ** Planning and Establishing the Information Security Organization **

-To successfully plan and implement a security process, as well as maintain and continuously improve it, there must be a suitable information security organization structure.
+In order to successfully plan and implement a security process as well as to maintain and continuously improve it, there must be a suitable organizational structure for information security.
 It must be defined roles that perform the various tasks to achieve the security objectives.
 In addition, persons must be named who are qualified and who have sufficient resources to complete these roles.

 At the beginning of a security process, it may turn out that while the organization already identifies people responsible for various aspects of information security, there is no overall structure for information security.
 In this case, an appropriate, comprehensive organizational structure for information security must be established.